TOAST-DOCS/Compute-Instance/en/console-guide.md

 ### Additional Block Storage

 Select whether you will attach an additional block storage after instance creation.
 If you enable this option, a new block storage separate from the default disk is created and attached to the instance.
-As with the default disk, you can specify the name, storage type, and size of the additional disk you create.
+As with the default disk, you can specify the name, storage type, and size of the additional block storage you create.

-By using the default disk only for the OS and storing your frequently used applications and data on the additional disk, you can easily migrate or copy your applications and data using the block storage attach/detach and snapshot features.
-In addition, when an instance failure occurs, you can easily recover your services by simply detaching the additional disk and attaching it to another instance.
+By using the default disk only for the OS and storing your frequently used applications and data on the additional block storage, you can easily migrate or copy your applications and data using the block storage attach/detach and snapshot features.
+In addition, when an instance failure occurs, you can easily recover your services by simply detaching the additional block storage and attaching it to another instance.

 Block storage can also be managed from Instance > Block Storage.
 For more details on block storage, see [Block Storage Guide](/Storage/Block%20Storage/en/overview/).